Omro in Winnebago County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker and memorial is listed in this topic list: Military.

 Location.
 44° 2.374′ N, 88° 44.357′ W. Marker is in Omro, Wisconsin, in Winnebago County.
-Marker is on East Main Street (State Highway 21) east of Quincy Avenue, on the
+It is on East Main Street (State Highway 21) east of Quincy Avenue, on the left when traveling east.
+Marker is at West Scott Park.
+Touch for map.
+Marker is in this post office area: Omro WI 54963, United States of America.
+Touch for directions.

-Photographed By Keith L, August 4, 2010
+Photographed by Keith L, August 4, 2010

 2. Omro Veterans Memorial